In this post, you’ll see:

 Twitter only allows us to delete tweets one by one.
 It doesn’t have the bulk delete feature.

-- Deleting tweets are permanent, and there is no way getting it back.
+- Deleting tweets is permanent, and there is no way of getting them back.

 - I suggest you take a backup of your Twitter account before proceeding.